sarchlab/akita/README.md

 ### AkitaRTM

 AkitaRTM stands for Real-Time Monitoring (RTM) tool for Akita.
 It is a web-based tool that can be used to monitor the execution of a simulator developed with Akita.
 It is located under the `github.com/sarchlab/akita/monitoring` package.

+### Daisen

+Daisen is the visualization tool for Akita.
+It is located under the `github.com/sarchlab/akita/daisen` package.
+For a brief introduction to Daisen, please refer to the [github.com/sarchlab/akita/daisen](daisen) directory.

 ### First-Party Components